snowpity/Board-Memorandum-of-Understanding/Director Memorandum of Understanding.md

 # Director Memorandum of Understanding
-- I will communicate the work and values of Snowpity, Inc., to the community and represent the organization when requested
+- I will communicate the work and values of Snowpity, Inc., to the community and represent the organization at all times
 - I will make attendance of board meetings a high priority and attempt to miss as few meetings as possible; if I must miss a meeting, I will let everyone know in our group chat
 - I will make my best effort to attend special events
 - I will treat other Directors, Officers, and other volunteers with respect